Detection of the Mass-Dependent Dual-Type Transition of Galaxy Spins in IllustrisTNG Simulations: Dual-Type Transitions of the Galaxy Baryon Spins

-Determining the local density contrast, $\delta$, of the environment embedding each galaxy as the sum of the three tidal eigenvalues, $\delta\equiv \sum_{i=1}^{3}\lambda_{i}$, we split the galaxy sample into two subsamples each containing the galaxies embedded in the high-density ($\delta > 1$) and in the low-density ($\delta\le 1$) environments, respectively.
-Then, we separately determine $\langle\cost_{s,i}\rangle$, $\tilde{D}_{\rm max, t1}$ and $\tilde{D}_{\rm max, t1}$ for each subsample, the results of which are shown in Figures \ref{fig:ez_hden}-\ref{fig:clz_lden}.
-As can be seen, the galaxies embedded in the high-density environments yield clear signals of the occurrences of the spin transitions at all redshifts: T1 at $z< 1$, T2 at $z\ge 2$, and mixture of the T1 and T2 at $1\le z< 2$.
-As for the galaxies embedded in the low-density environments, they yield significant signals of the T2 spin transition at $z\ge 2$ but only very weak signals of the T1 spin transition at $z<1$ due to the weak tendency of the $\bjs$-$\en$ alignments in the low-mass section.
-Nevertheless, the algorithm of \citet{LL20} is efficient enough to determine $\mtp$ and $\mts$ even for the galaxies embedded in the low-density environments at $z<1$ (Figures \ref{fig:clz_lden}).
+To investigate if and how the spin transition zones depend on the {\it smoothed} density contrast, $\delta$, which is equal to $\sum_{i=1}^{3}\lambda_{i}$, we split the galaxy sample into two subsamples each containing the galaxies embedded in the high-density ($\delta > 1$) and in the low-density ($\delta\le 1$) environments, respectively.
+Then, we separately determine $\{\langle\cost_{b,i}\rangle\vert i=1,2,3\}$ and $\tilde{D}_{\rm max, t2}$ for each subsample, the results of which are shown in Figure \ref{fig:ez_den}-\ref{fig:clz_den} and in the third and fourth four rows of Table \ref{tab:tzone2}.
+As can be seen, for the case of $\delta\le 1$, a signal of the T2 spin transition is found only at $z=0$ but not at $z> 0$.
+Whereas, for the case of $\delta>1$, the T2 spin transition signals are found at all of the four redshifts, showing a trend that $\mts$ falls in the lower-mass range at higher redshifts.
+It should be also noted that $\mts$ at $z=0$ for the case of $\delta\le 1$ falls in the lower-mass range than that for the case of $\delta>1$.

-Both of $\mtp$ and $\mts$ for the case of the low-density environments fall in the much lower mass sections than for the case of the high-density counterpart.
-Note also that the transition signals from the galaxies embedded in the low-density environments at $z\ge 2$ hints at a tendency of $\mts$ to increase as $z$ decreases.
-Two crucial implications of these results are as follows.
-First, in the high-density (low-density) environments the mechanism responsible for the $\bjs$-$\en$ alignments in the low-mass section is enhanced (suppressed) at all redshifts.
-Second, both of the mechanisms responsible for the $\bjs$-$\ei$ alignments at $z\ge 2$ and for the $\bjs$-$\ej$ alignments at $z< 1$ in the high-mass section are enhanced in the low-density environments, while they are suppressed in the high-density environments.